Todd Frazier hits into triple play in first at-bat in New York

 The only saving grace for Frazier is that Matt Holliday managed to score from third on the play.
 His early run gave the Yankees a 1-0 lead in the second inning.

 Somehow, Frazier’s triple play actually helped the Yankees.
-If they can hold on for the win, Frazier might just get the “true Yankee” designation despite the strange result during his first home at-bat.
+After helping the Yankees win the contest 4-2, Frazier might just get the “true Yankee” designation despite the strange result during his first home at-bat.

 More MLB coverage from Yahoo Sports: